 Eventually, this step was followed by the first residential schools for children with sensory and physical disabilities.
 The children attending these schools had little contact with their families.
 Thus, the first formal schools for students with disabilities appeared in some nations.
 These schools had no relationship to the education system for students without disabilities.
 In not a few nations, residential schools continue as a mainstay for students with disabilities.

-As the 19th century approached the move to residential schools broadened and the first day schools in parallel with began for students with disabilities.
+As the 19th century approached the move to residential schools broadened and the first day schools in parallel with ‘regular schools’ began for students with disabilities.
 However, students with disabilities still had no contact with schools attended by those without disabilities.
 Segregation of the two groups of students remained the universal approach throughout this century.

 The next step was the introduction of schools focused individual disabilities in addition to the institutions and residential schools already noted.
-Students in these schools also had no contact with the school system for students without disabilities and little with their families..
+Students in these schools also had no contact with the school system for students without disabilities and little contact with their families.

 The traditional segregation barrier was breached In the mid 20TH century.
 A selected set of students with disabilities were placed in regular schools for non-disabled students.
 They were taught by Special Education Teachers in a Special Education Class.
 Reliance on Special Schools and Special Classes remained the common response to students with disabilities.

 Again, with the passage of time and changing understanding of those in charge of education, some students with disability with the requisite academic ability were placed full-time in regular classes.
 There were two parts under this final addition to the Special Education Model.
-The difference in the two depended on the degree of Special Teacher support needed by the regular classroom teacher depending on the academic ability of the students at this level.
+The difference in the two depended on the degree of Special Teacher support needed by the regular classroom teacher and on depending on the academic ability of the students at this level.
 In some instances a fair degree of in-class Special Teacher support in planning and teaching suggestions was viewed as necessary.
 In the second of the two parts the Special Teacher acted more as an on-call consultant as this final group of students with disabilities had stronger basic academic strength.

 With these final additions all of the elements of the Special Education Model were in place.
 Following is a schematic of the present-day Model.
 The schematic is often referred to Deno’s Cascade after Deno (1970) who first put all the pieces together in a schematic.

-SPECIAL EDU
+SPECIAL EDUCATION MODEL